1 kg whole lemons

-- Place into the Steam Oven and steam at 100°C for 1 hour and 15 minutes.
+- Place into the steam oven and Steam at 100°C for 1 hour and 15 minutes.

-- Place 4 clean 250ml preserving jars and lids inverted onto a perforated steam tray and into the Steam Oven with the lemons, steam at 100°C for 15 minutes to sterilise.
+- Place 4 clean 250 ml preserving jars and lids inverted into a perforated steam container and into the steam oven with the lemons, Steam at 100°C for 15 minutes to sterilise.

 - Carefully remove the hot jars and turn right side up.
 Remove the lemons and using a slotted kitchen spoon divide evenly between the jars, fill the jars to the brim with the remaining liquid and secure the clean lids.

-- Return the filled jars to the Steam Oven and steam for a further 10 minutes to clean and sterilise for storage.
+- Return the filled jars to the oven and Steam for a further 10 minutes to clean and sterilise for storage.

 - Wipe the jars dry with a clean cloth and store in a dry cool place until needed.
-If you wish to use them immediately, store in an airtight container in the refrigerator.
+If you wish to use them immediately, store in an airtight container in the fridge.